 Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Entrance Exams 153 A passing entrance exam score is good for one year from the date of testing or successful completion of a PMI certificate program (the graduation date of the certificate program must be within 12 months of the signed enrollment agreement).
 Updated A passing entrance exam score is good for one year from the date of initial acceptance into a program or successful completion of a PMI certificate program (i.e., within 12 months of obtaining a qualifying score for applicable certificate programs, date of acceptance for programs that go through a multiple step admission process, or date of graduation from a certificate program).
 Wonderlic Scholastic Level Exam 153 N/A Added Degree Programs: - Applicants for degree programs, excluding Nursing, are required to take the Wonderlic SLE and receive a minimum score of 20. - Applicants of the associate degree Nursing program are required to take the Wonderlic SLE and receive a minimum score of 23.
 Non-Degree Programs: - Applicants for non-degree programs, excluding Practical Nursing and Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 14. - Applicants for the Practical Nursing are required to take the Wonderlic SLE and receive a minimum score of 20. - Applicants for Sterile Processing Technician, are required to take the Wonderlic SLE and receive a minimum score of 16.
 PMI Math Admissions Test 153 Degree Programs: - Applicants for degree programs are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct). - The use of a calculator is allowed. - No time limit. - The test can be taken up to 3 times using a different version for each attempt.
 Non-Degree Programs: - Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum score of 60% (18 out of 30 correct). - Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct).
-Updated Degree Programs: - Applicants for associate degree programs are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct). - The use of a calculator is allowed. - Time limit: 45 minutes. - The test can be taken up to 3 times using a different version for each attempt.
-Non-Degree Programs: - Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum of 60% (18 out of 30 correct). - Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct).
+Updated Degree Programs: - Applicants for associate degree programs are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct) The use of a calculator is allowed Time limit: 45 minutes The test can be taken up to 3 times using a different version for each attempt.
+Non-Degree Programs: - Applicants for the Pharmacy Technician program are required to take a Math Admission Test and receive a minimum of 60% (18 out of 30 correct) Applicants for the Practical Nursing program are required to take a Math Admission Test and receive a minimum of 80% (24 out of 30 correct).
+PMI Math Admissions Test 153 N/A Added Degree Programs: - Applicants for degree programs are required to take a Math Admission Test and receive a minimum score of 80% (24 out of 30 correct) The use of a calculator is allowed No time limit The test can be taken up to 3 times using a different version for each attempt.
 Background Check, Drug Testing 153 As part of the enrollment process, every prospective PMI student must sign a Criminal Conviction and Advisement form.
 Updated As part of the enrollment process, every prospective PMI student must sign a Adverse Judgement and Criminal Activity Disclosure and Advisement form.
-Credit for life experience 154 Credit for life experience Added Credit for Experiential Learning: credit for experiential learning (also referenced as "life experience") Financial Considerations 154 Applicants for the Veterinary Assistant program at our Washington campuses may be eligible to transfer up to 74.9 percent of the total number of credits, refer to the Prospective Student Handout for more information on Life Experience Credit.
-Transfer credits for these applicants and advanced placement track applicants are awarded financial credit based upon the per-credit-hour fee schedule noted on the enrollment agreement.
-Updated Applicants for the Veterinary Assistant program may be eligible to transfer up to 74.9 percent of the total number of credits, refer to the Prospective Student Handout for more information on Life Experience Credit.
-Transfer credits for these applicants and advanced placement track applicants are awarded financial credit based upon the percredit-hour fee schedule noted on the enrollment agreement.